 The Metro College Success Program (Metro) uses targeted outreach to support first-generation, low-income and/or historically underrepresented students in their success at San Francisco State University.
-Each Metro is a learning community with personalized in-class academic support, advising and tutoring.
+Each themed Metro Academy is a learning community with personalized in-class academic support, advising and tutoring.

 What is Metro?

 Metro is a two-year learning community of two courses each semester that share themes such as social justice, education equity, community health, or ethnic studies.
 Metro courses satisfy general education requirements for all majors at SF State, so you can go on to complete your bachelor’s degree in any major.